Nagelfar/RestaurantKata/README.md

 ## Part 1 - Building the system in a naive way

 The goal of the first exercise is to build each actor as a standalone application and connect them together to form a distributed system.
-We focus on bringing value to the guest, while learning about the rules and the behavior of the system.
+We focus on bringing value to the guest, while learning about the rules and the behavior of the system we develop.

 To keep things simple from a technical point of view, the following guidelines should be respected: